If you only have a short amount of time, these are the best things to do in Maui. You won’t want to miss any of them.

 Maui has one of the best snorkeling experiences of all the Hawaiian islands.

-There are many companies that offer trips but the best for families, seniors and everyone can be found on the Pride of Maui where comfort and amenities come along with boogie boards and snorkel equipment.
+There are many companies that offer trips for families, seniors and everyone where comfort and amenities come along with boogie boards and snorkel equipment.

-Tours include breakfast, a barbeque lunch and even an open bar.
+Snorkeling tours on Maui typically include breakfast, a barbecue lunch, and even an open bar.